-Transcript of The Gambler’s Ruin Problem Podcast
+Transcript of the Gambler’s Ruin Problem Podcast, Part 4

 The point is, that is where the juice comes from.
 The pleasure of playing comes from winning.
 I am not addressing the guy who says I want to be a professional player here.
 I am talking about a guy who is playing the game for the enjoyment of the game and is trying to get lucky.

 I just thought of an analogy.
 It is how you define a win.
 Imagine this guy who is a three-handicap golfer and goes out on the course with a goal to count how many holes he birdies.
 He wants a good score and he is going to consistently shoot that seventy five, seventy six over 18 holes.

 Perhaps he will shoot par, maybe even break par once in a while.
 That is very exciting for him, but most of the time he is going to be shooting in the mid-70s, which means that he is â€œplaying to his handicap.â€